Santa Clarita DMV Hearing Lawyer

 Negligent Operator Hearing

-When a driver has accumulated too many points as a result of traffic violations, the California Department of Motor Vehicles will classify the driver as a Negligent Operator and a driver’s license suspension can result.
+When a driver has accumulated too many points as a result of traffic violations, the California DMV will classify the driver as a Negligent Operator and a driver's license suspension can result.
 In such a case a suspension may be avoided by way of a Negligent Operator Hearing.
 Depending on the violation, a traffic infraction will count as 1 or 2 points and a hearing will be called when a driver accumulates 4 points in a year, 6 points in 2 years or 8 points in three years.

-Physical and Mental DMV Hearing
+Physical and Mental Fitness

 Mounting an aggressive defense is vital for motorists facing a DMV challenge of their physical or mental fitness to drive.
-The Law Offices of Daniel E. Kann understands driving rights are vital to protecting your quality-of-life, freedom, and livelihood.

 In some cases, doctors are required to report certain medical conditions, such as Alzheimer’s.
 In other cases, a police officer may call for a hearing following a traffic stop.
 The state will notify you of a hearing and submit a Driver Medical Evaluation form for your completion.

-Lack of Skills/Knowledge Hearing
+Lack of Skills/Knowledge

 California law permits the state to revoke a license or refuse to renew or issue a license to someone it determines lacks the skills to operate a motor vehicle in a safe manner.
-Los Angeles DMV Defense Attorney Daniel E. Kann represents clients facing suspension or revocation of their driver’s license in Lack of Skills/Knowledge Hearings.

-An experienced attorney can fight to retain your driving rights and may be able to strike a compromise on your behalf, which can include an adjustment in driving equipment (automatic transmission, extra mirrors); or a change in driving habits or driving environment (hours of the day, avoiding certain weather conditions, alternative routes).
+An attorney can fight to retain your driving rights and may be able to strike a compromise on your behalf, which can include an adjustment in driving equipment (automatic transmission, extra mirrors); or a change in driving habits or driving environment (hours of the day, avoiding certain weather conditions, alternative routes).

 These hearings can result in driving restrictions, or suspension or revocation of your driving privileges.
 Hiring an experienced attorney to prepare for the hearing is a vital step in protecting your right to drive.